 What to Say:

-“I would like to file a report about a contractor that completed an agreement with me but never showed up to do the work.
+“I would like to file a report about a licensed and bonded contractor that completed an agreement with me but never showed up to do the work.
 I paid them $500 as a deposit and I would like to get that money back.
 They have not replied to my calls or emails completed on (insert dates).”

 “Who can I talk to about a potential scam by a contractor?
 I haven’t been able to reach them after paying them some money.
 They didn’t do any of the work and they don’t return my attempts to reach them.”